 planting conditions.
 Some seeds may take longer than others from the

 same batch.
-Applying some nitrogen fertilizer to the seedlings will help
+Applying small amounts nitrogen fertilizer to the seedlings

 Thin plants to one per pot or planting location.
 The seedlings grow slowly while the roots develop.
 Provide lots of sun and don't let the soil get too dry.
 Small pots may need water every day but don't over water.
 The plants can't survive muddy waterlogged soil.
 These plants were started in 4 inch(10cm) pots which is good for about a one month early start.
 If the luffa plants will be in pots for longer than a month a 5 or 6 inch(13-15cm) pot would be better.
 A small pot trellis may be needed when starting plants inside more than a month early.
 Sticks and string can work.
 We reuse our plastic pots but peat pots are another environmentally friendly way to start plants.
 Plantable peat pots minimize root damage and transplant shock.
 Tearing the bottom and side when planting will help the roots grow out.